The mission of Anchored Vessel Yoga is simple:

 I created this particular one for Anchored Vessel Yoga's logo to convey some of the key concepts I believe Anchored Vessel Yoga to embody.

 The anchor is in the center of a circular pattern of four triskeles, with the larger circle representing a vessel.
 Circles represent wholeness and completeness.
-The number four references many ideas: the four corners of the body that support the spine (shoulders and hips), the healthy balance of the diamond shape base for anchoring the spine to lift (sitz bones, sacrum and pubic bone), and the multi-dimensionality of the human person seen as body, mind, heart and soul.
+The number four references many ideas: the four corners of the body that support the spine (shoulders and hips), the healthy balance of the diamond shape base for anchoring the spine to lift (sitting bones, sacrum and pubic bone), and the multi-dimensionality of the human person seen as body, mind, heart and soul.
+I also like to contemplate the four aspects of the breath: inhale, retention, exhale and suspension.
 The triskele itself is a complicated symbol from the Celtic tradition - it has been understood to symbolize many concepts such as water, continuous moving forward and the idea of the balance of active and passive energy.
 The triskele also conveys the idea that moving forward with faith relies on both the quest and the rest.

 Just like a vessel at sea, we all need to slow down, pause and drop anchor from time to time.

 I am passionate about the health of the whole person and I discovered through my teaching how much I enjoy attuning to different kinds of people.
 I am curious about people and what makes them tick.
 The process of having a personal direct encounter with another person, being present with them and discovering a place of resonance with them as they work towards a meaningful goal is an utter delight to me.
-I plan to pursue a Master's Degree in Counseling in the future.
-Currently, my next training goal is to complete the Viniyoga Foundations Program (April 2018 - November 2019).
+I am interested in pursuing a Master's Degree in Counseling in the future.
+Currently, my next training goal is to complete the Viniyoga Foundations Program (April 2018 - October 2019).

 For my studies in the area of body mechanics, anatomy and how yoga postures can be used for recovery from physical dysfunctional conditions I invest in material released by the following: